Leroymilo/FurnitureFramework/doc/Furniture.md

 ### Slots

 Slots are where you can place items or other Furniture on a table Furniture.
-For now, you can only have a single slot per Furniture, but it is planned to add support for multiple slots per Furniture in a later update (it's kind of hard to do, so it's not a priority).
 Since they are quite complicated, they have their own [Slots documentation](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Slots.md).